async-rs/async-std/docs/src/overview/stability-guarantees.md

 * MINOR version when we introducece functionality in a backwards-compatible manner
 * PATCH version when we make backwards-compatible bug fixes

+We will provide migration documentation between major versions.

 ## Future expectations

-`async-std` uses the `AsyncRead/AsyncWrite/AsyncSeek/AsyncBufRead` and the `Stream` traits from the `futures-rs` library.
+`async-std` uses its own implementations of the following concepts:

+* `Read`
+* `Write`
+* `Seek`
+* `BufRead`
+* `Stream`

+For integration with the ecosystem, all types implementing these traits also have an implementation of the corresponding interfaces in the `futures-rs` library.
+Please note that our SemVer guarantees don't extend to usage of those interfaces.
 We expect those to be conservatively updated and in lockstep.
-Breaking changes in these traits will lead to a major version upgrade, for which we will provide migration documentation.

 ## Minimum version policy

 The current tentative policy is that the minimum Rust version required to use this crate can be increased in minor version updates.
 For example, if `async-std` 1.0 requires Rust 1.37.0, then `async-std` 1.0.z for all values of z will also require Rust 1.37.0 or newer.
 However, `async-std` 1.y for y > 0 may require a newer minimum version of Rust.

 In general, this crate will be conservative with respect to the minimum supported version of Rust.
-With `async/await` being a new feature though, we will track changes in a measured pace.
+With `async/await` being a new feature though, we will track changes in a measured pace initially.

 ## Security fixes